lake-wg/edhoc/draft-ietf-lake-edhoc.md

 +------------------------------------------------------------------>|
 |                             message_1                             |
 ~~~~~~~~~~~
-{: #fig-error2 title="Example of Responder supporting suites 8 and 9 but not 5, 6 or 7."}
+{: #fig-error2 title="Example of an Initiator supporting suites 5, 6, 7, 8, and 9 in decreasing order of preference, and a Responder supporting suites 8 and 9 but not 5, 6 or 7.
+The Responder rejects the first message_1 with an error indicating support for suites 8 and 9 (in any order).
+The Initiator also supports suites 8 and 9, and prefers suite 8, so therefore selects suite 8 in the second message_1.
+The initiator prepends in SUITES_I the selected suite 8 with the more preferred suites in order of preference, in this case suites 5, 6 and 7, to mitigate a potential attack on the cipher suite negotiation."}
 {: artwork-align="center"}

 Note that the Initiator's list of supported cipher suites and order of preference is fixed (see {{asym-msg1-form}} and {{init-proc-msg1}}).
 Furthermore, the Responder shall only accept message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder supports (see {{resp-proc-msg1}}).
 Following this procedure ensures that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.